 Over 100 new employees (including contract and temporary employees) join our company every year in past years and they are assigned to various roles to deliver better products to our customers at lower prices.
 In practice, groups of people who joined the company at the same timing attend a several-day new employees' training program together before starting work at their assignments.
 Therefore, every year our training team holds the same training course repeatedly more than 30 times per year.

 We began to look into ways to improve the training program after realizing that the same trainings were repeatedly implemented and that the contents varied among instructors even though there were textbooks available.

-First, members of our training team shoot videos, each up to 15 minutes long, and edit them to add subtitles and emphasis symbols.
+First, the members of our training team shoot videos, each up to 15 minutes long, and edit them to add subtitles and emphasis symbols.

-The videos are tagged (in yellow at the bottom of the screen) by category, such as manufacturing, inspection, quality, safety, etc., for easy searching, and viewers can give a 5-star rating and provide feedback through comments.
+The videos are tagged (in yellow background at the bottom of the screen) by category, such as manufacturing, inspection, quality, safety, etc., for easy searching, and the viewers can give a 5-star rating and provide feedback through comments.

 Today, a total of 85 videos (nearly 10 hours in total), including the following, are available on EhTube for “Anytime, Anywhere, Anyone" training.